How to Care for Baby Mice

-That decision being made, I fit all three little guys into my coat pocket.
-They were small and their eyes were sealed shut.
+That decision having been made, I fit all three little guys into my coat pocket.
+They were small, and their eyes were sealed shut.
 They were babies.

 I wanted these little guys to have a better chance at life than certain destruction.

 As soon as I got home I did a Google cram session.
 What should I feed the mice?
 How should I care for them?
 Was this safe?